samphibian/knot-generation-and-analysis/README.md

 -  `./run`
 -  follow the prompts

-*Note that it will create multiple files for manual inspection/analysis*
+*Note that it will create multiple files for manual inspection/analysis - the final counts/percents will be in finalResults files and those including Bennequin will be in finalResultsBR files.*

 TODO:
 - add ability to generate by number of crossings